lipenco/rgsoc-blog/source/posts/2014-02-21-on-agile-rails-education.md

 Programming languages are like songs, we like the ones we know.
 If your know Ruby you are probably picky about syntax and beauty of the language.
-This is why you will most likely be tempted to try Coffescript -  a language that compiles into JavaScript.
+This is why you will most likely be tempted to try Coffeescript -  a language that compiles into JavaScript.

 It embraces Ruby's simplicity, readability and even some idioms.